cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 -a FILES, --add            Files or directory of files to add to the CICS bundle -j JVMSERVER, --jvmserver  CICS JVMSERVER resource name
-                           The default is DFHWLP for .war .ear .eba file extensions, and DFHOSGI for .jar file extensions -h, --help                 Help
+                           The default is DFHWLP for files with .war .ear .eba extensions, and DFHOSGI .jar extensions -h, --help                 Help
 -v, --verbose              Verbose messages